saratona/KSQLDB/README.md

 ## Teardown

-To view the connectors created in this demo type `SHOW CONNECTORS;` in the ksqlDB CLI prompt:
+To view the connectors created in this demo type `SHOW CONNECTORS;` in the ksqlDB CLI prompt.

 When you're done, tear down the stack by running: